hyee/dbcli/README.md

 Description
 -----------------------

-DBCLI is a portable database command line utility that developed in Lua language, and bridges to JDBC in order to operate database. <br/>
+DBCLI is a portable database command line utility, for DBA or application support to easily manage and execute their common scripts, similar to database built-in CLI tools but is more flexible.

-It is designed to support multiple databases, and includes 2 types of modules, one is the public module whose functions are visible across all kinds of databases, and another one is the database-specific module.<br>
+It is  developed in Lua language, and bridges to JDBC in order to operate database. <br/> It is designed to support multiple databases, and includes 2 types of modules, one is the public module whose functions are visible across all kinds of databases, and another one is the database-specific module.<br>
 Currently only public and Oracle and DB2 functions are developed, and only support windows platform.<br><br>

 It is not aim to support all features of the existing CLI utilities that embedded by the specific database(`Oracle SQL*Plus`, `DB2 CLP`, etc), but to provide the features other than those tools:<br>
-* Pretty print of the select statement and the flexible control of the grid layouts(see set command)
+* Pretty-print of the select statement and the flexible control of the grid layouts(see set command)
+* Automatically generate help documents for customized SQL/shell/etc scripts.
 * The `alias` command to reduce the frequent inputs
 * The powerful `snap` and `ora` commands as the replacement of the standard CLI scripts, so that DBA is able to quickly define and execute the SQL templates with the smallest input
 * Support SSH operations
 * Provide the graph charts of the database performance
-* Functions are easy to extend, change or deploy, because most of the source code is not required to compile
+* Easy to extend, modify or deploy, because most of the source code is not required to compile

 Build and Configuration